MJHabermann/Pong/README.md

 # Installing Unity:
-1. Go to Unity’s Download Page or click this link https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe A UnityDownloadAssistant-x.x.exe file should be downloaded to your “Downloads” folder (UnityHubSetup.exe).
+1. Go to Unity’s Download Page or click this link https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe a "UnityHubSetup.exe" file should be downloaded to your “Downloads” folder.
 2. Open the installer and it should install both unity hub
 3. Accept the license and terms and click Next.
 4. Select the components you would like to be installed with Unity and click “Next”.